Table of Contents

 Faster user experience

-React updates only the parts of a page that need to change, providing users with an immediate response to their input.
-This results in a smooth, app-like experience for websites and enhances overall engagement.
+React updates only the parts of a page that need to change, giving users an immediate response to their input.
+This creates a smooth, app-like experience for websites and increases overall engagement.

 Simpler maintenance